Cluster Editing with Vertex Splitting: Conclusion

 \section{Conclusion}

-By allowing a vertex to split into two vertices we extend the notion of Cluster Editing in an attempt to better-model clustering problems where a data element may have roles in more than one cluster.
-The corresponding new version of Cluster Editing is shown to be fixed-parameter tractable via a new approach that is based on edit-sequence analysis.
+By allowing a vertex to split into two vertices, we extend the notion of \textsc{Cluster Editing} in an attempt to better model clustering problems where a data element may have roles in more than one cluster.
+On the one hand, we show that this new problem, which we call \CEVS, is \NP-complete and, assuming the ETH, there are no $2^{o(n+m)}$-time or~$2^{o(k)} \cdot \poly(n)$-time algorithms for it.
+On the other hand, we give a~$6k$-vertex kernel and an~$O(2^{9k \log k} + n + m)$-time algorithm.
+This leaves the following gaps.

-The vertex splitting operation may also be applicable to other classes of target graphs, including bipartite graphs, disjoint complete bipartite graphs (bi-cluster graphs), chordal-graphs, comparability graphs, and perfect graphs.
-The results in Section \ref{cevd:rep} are directly applicable to these other classes, and it may be possible to find an analog to the critical clique lemma for bi-cluster graphs.

-The work reported in this paper did not consider the exclusive version of vertex splitting, where the two vertices which result from a split must additionally have disjoint neighborhoods.
-This is ongoing research at this stage.
-Future work may also consider adding more parameters such as the local add/delete parameters used in \cite{abu2017complexity} to bound the number of edge-edits per single vertex.